 What are the selection criteria?

 When we choose students to give a stipend to, we don't look at student financials or credit scores.
 Instead, the applicants are asked to respond to the following prompts:

 —Why do you need this living stipend to be successful as a Lambda School student? —Tell us a bit about the unique parts of your story that will make you a valuable addition to both Lambda and the tech community. —Give examples of your grit and leadership qualities that show you can grow and thrive in this new job field.

-Who will be selecting the recipients?
+Who selects the recipients?

 Do recipients have to account for how they spend the money?